nategrift/notification-signals/apis.md

     - Delete
     - Update

-Included in each notification request to validate a request works
+Included in each notification request to validate a request works, apiKeys are for projects.
 - apiKeys
     - create
     - delete